misile00/misile00.github.io/content/notes/Browser Sandboxing.md

 ### Using web browsers in Flatpak

 Flatpak is a great technology that allows you to install applications on Linux distributions regardless of the package system.
 However, using web browsers with Flatpak creates a security risk.
-This is because Flatpak creates a sandbox environment (using [[Bubblewrap]]) and does not allow opening another sandbox inside this sandbox (user-namespaces).
+This is because Flatpak creates a sandbox environment (using [[notes/Bubblewrap | Bubblewrap]]) and does not allow opening another sandbox inside this sandbox (user-namespaces).
 The two browsers discussed above (Firefox and Chromium) use user-namespaces sandbox and have a security issue when they cannot open user-namespaces sandbox.

 To explain it further, Flatpak replaces its own user-namespaces sandbox for Chromium-based browsers instead of Chromium's sandbox.
 A similar situation applies to Firefox.
 Although there is no direct replacement situation for Firefox, Firefox inside Flatpak cannot create its own user-namespaces sandbox, and Flatpak already has a sandbox environment.
 As a result, we still have to rely on Flatpak's own sandbox.